Skip to main content

 • To have a reasonable accommodation A change to a location or job that will help a person with a disability , if needed, to participate.

-The hearing will be held at the local DHS office or by telephone.
+The hearing will be held at the local IDHS office or by telephone.
 There is no cost for a hearing.
 Someone who is not connected with your case will conduct the hearing.
 The people at the hearing will be:

 • The hearing officer (by telephone),